Make the Change from Employee to Contractor

 How much could you Earn through a Limited Company?

-Depending on your personal tax situation, you could keep up to 90% of your contract income through a Limited Company.
+Depending on your personal tax situation, you could retain more of your contract income through a Limited Company.
 If you’d like a personal illustration showing exactly how much you could earn then simply complete the form opposite or call me on 0800 954 2101.

 Enter a few simple details and you’ll get: